krailynd/krailynd/README.md

 <img align="right" width=300px alt="Unicorn" src="https://s3.gifyu.com/images/b2BHE.gif"/>
 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a computer engineering student, currently halfway through my degree.
-I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
-I love to learn and build something new, productive, innovative and creative.
-- 🌱 I’m currently learning ...
-  - Nest.js
-  - Angular
-- 👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help<br>
-- Outside tech, 💜I love streaming on twitch, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
+About Me
+👨‍💻 Systems Engineering Student at San Juan Bautista University.
+As of March 22, 2025, I’m just beginning my career, but my passion for technology goes far beyond the classroom.
+I am a self-taught learner, constantly expanding my knowledge, especially in Android app development and, even more, in Java, my favorite programming language, which I deeply appreciate.

+🚀 Creative, innovative, and a natural leader, I love working in a team, but even more, leading it—motivating each member to bring out their best.
+My goal is to solve problems, create new applications, and apply all my knowledge to contribute to the success of any company that trusts in my work.

+📚 Currently Learning...
+✅ Rust 🦀
+✅ Kotlin 📱

+🎵 Beyond Technology...
+When I’m not coding, I immerse myself in the world of music production.
+I also enjoy playing video games 🎮, reading 📖, listening to podcasts 🎙️, and constantly learning new things.

-- 👾 Additionally, I create content about programming/technology on my social media, so feel free to check out my profile!
+👾 Additionally, I create content about computer science on my social media.
+Feel free to check out my profile and discover more about my work! 🚀
 - 📫 Reach out to me at: <a href="krailyndwork@gmail.com">Krailyndwork@gmail.com</a>